Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Daniel/Strap_Research.md

 Things to attach suitcase to back pack - also a thick shell.

 Maybe make a market-research-type table to decide what needs to be bought/modified/strap attachment etc.

+* Carry the weight of the Miniature Smile >2kg
+* Adjust to fit body size
+* Not significantly increase weight of Smile
+  * Should not weigth more than the current backpack design for the larger Smile
+* Be padded to provide comfortable fit for health worker
+* Have strong attatchments to Smile box
+* Provide option for shoulder carrying
+* Provide option for backpack carrying
+* Have ability to fit larger smile by same attatchments
+* could carry the weight of the large Smile >3.5kg
+* Integrate vaccine recording cards